Taxation

 - You can also visit the local tax office in your host town in Finland.
 Contact city-specific tax offices.

-Reporting Your Grant to the Finnish Tax Authority
+The Foundation Reports Your Grant to the Finnish Tax Authority

 In Finland, the grant payer is responsible for informing the Finnish tax authority about grants it has paid.
 Thus, if your grant is paid by the Fulbright Finland Foundation, the Foundation reports your total monthly stipends and payment years (based on the actual amount received/stated on your “Grant Authorization” sent to you by the Foundation for grant acceptance), plus travel and residence permit allowance (total amount for you and your dependents’ residence permits paid by the Foundation) to VERO.